 Change your Habits and Control your Mind

-Your mind is a tool, and like any other tool, it can be used for constructive purposes or destructive ones.
+Your mind is a tool, and like any other tool, your mind can be used for constructive or destructive purposes.

-Moreover, Since we are wired to hold to negative thinking, we need to rewire our brain in a positive way to control our mind.
+Moreover, Since we are wired to hold to negative thinking, we need to rewire our brain positively to control our mind.
 That is why some good habits to implement to do this are:

 - Writing a gratitude journal.
 Take some time every morning to write what you are grateful for.